pjastrzebskiman/1rep-max-bench-press-prediction-/README.md

 What I learned ?

 I learned how to:
--use statistical models in ML.NET,
+- use statistical models in ML.NET,
--read metrics (RMS error and R^2),
+- read metrics (RMS error and R^2),
 - load data to learn,
--create MLContext, pipeline, transforms and prediction.
+- create MLContext, pipeline, transforms and prediction.